 Driving the ILX

-The 2014 Acura ILX comes with a healthy list of standard features.
-Some of the more notable ones include a sunroof, dual-zone automatic climate control, keyless ignition and entry, Bluetooth and audio connectivity, and a 6-speaker audio system with a USB/iPod interface, and Pandora integration.
-New for 2014 is leather seating, an 8-way power driver's seat, heated front seats and 17-inch alloy wheels.
+What the 2015 Acura ILX includes as standard equipment would once have been considered "loaded."
+The list is long, and includes a power sunroof, dual-zone automatic climate control, keyless ignition and entry, Bluetooth and audio connectivity, and a 6-speaker audio system with a USB/iPod interface, and Pandora integration.
+Also standard are leather seating, an 8-way power driver's seat, heated front seats, and 17-inch aluminum-alloy wheels.

-The 2014 ILX is available with two packages.
-The Premium Package includes the multi-view rear camera, an auto-dimming rearview mirror, HID low-beam headlights and fog lights.
+If the plentiful standard equipment isn't enough, the 2015 ILX is available with two option packages.
+The Premium Package adds a multi-view rear camera, an auto-dimming rearview mirror, HID low-beam headlights and fog lights.
 The Technology Package includes navigation, Real-Time Traffic and Weather, a 10-speaker Surround Sound audio system, 15GB Media Storage and Song By Voice, voice recognition, and GPS-linked solar-sensing temperature control.
+However, the Technology Package isn't available with the 2.4-liter engine, an odd omission in our opinion.

 Under the Hood